tommyp/tommyp.org/src/content/blog/is-it-shorts-weather-today.md

 People loved it, but the logic was getting complex.
 I would get sent tweets kicking off that 18 degrees and sunny isn't Shorts Weather, while other people would say they could go as low as 15.

-I would sometimes quickly deploy a change to the trigger on a particularly nice day if I thought I might get replies like this.
+I would sometimes quickly deploy a change to the trigger on a particularly nice day if I thought I might get such feedback.

 ## A free lunch